-Dr. Anderson has always been passionate about helping children and families thrive.
+Dr. Anderson is passionate about helping children and families thrive.
 As the founder of the Caring Cove, a licensed psychologist in New Jersey, a certified school psychologist, and an expert in the field of child and adolescent psychology, she has dedicated her career to understanding the emotional and behavioral needs of families.
 She understands that the needs of each individual and family are unique, and she is committed to using compassionate, evidence-based treatments to meet these needs.

 She also has experience working in schools, residential treatment centers, and inpatient units.
 With her experience, she is well equipped to advocate for the educational needs of children, navigate school systems, provide teacher consultations, and treat difficulties that impede academic performance and success on standardized tests.